See Jennifer Grey Tear Up Presenting Dad With Lifetime Achievement

 Composer John Kander, who wrote the score for Cabaret, also received a Lifetime Achievement Award, which was not featured in the broadcast.

-The broadcast, which aired on CBS and Paramount+, did feature a dancing tribute number with the show's host, Ariana DeBose, and dancer Julianne Hough showing off their moves in honor of Joel and Kander and the pair came out for a wave at the end.
+The broadcast, which aired on CBS and Paramount+, did feature a dancing tribute number with the show's host, Ariana DeBose, and dancer Julianne Hough in honor of Joel and Kander and the pair came out for a wave at the end.

 But many fans were disappointed not to see the Joel's special honor during the main broadcast, taking to Twitter to voice their frustrations.